Scooped Up by an S-Rank Adventurer!: Main characters

 Lloyd is the main character of the series, he is an extraordinary white mage that can buff his allies and give them the strength of an S-Rank adventurer or higher.
-However, Lloyd views himself as inadequate due to his naïveté, leaving most of his friends and allies dumbfounded.
+However, Lloyd views himself as inadequate due to his lack of confidence, leaving most of his friends and allies dumbfounded.
 It is revealed later on that his master was the legendary mage Merlin.